 For as long as Olga remembers herself, she always loved to travel.
 She was born in Havana, Cuba.
-Her father is an officer of the Russian army.
 Her father’s profession forced the family to move from one duty station to another – and this matched and intensified his curiosity and desire to see other countries.
 These qualities are fully shared by Olga Michi’s mother.
 So the passion for travel is in her blood.

 Parents used to go on road trips – and even if it was just a regular out-of-town picnic, for Olga the trip always became the start of a new adventure.
 It turned into a visit to an unknown country where the forest turned into a mysterious jungle full of dangers and secrets.

 Once Olga and her older brother nearly lost their way among the huge-leaved burdock plants.
 This happened in the hills on the Pacific island of Sakhalin.
 Her father was seconded to a duty station on the island; in their spare time the family, out of their habit, traveled and hiked to stay "closer to nature".